chiralsoftware/VirtBuilderNotes/README.md

 of this guide is to show how to create VMs quickly and doing everything from the command line, without having to use a windowing system.

+This entire guide removes the need to click around in `virt-manager` or similar tools.

 This guide assumes libguestfs-tools is installed.

 # Creating the VM disk image